Nachimak28/lewd-image-detector-lit-app/README.md

 * Run the server first.
 Run the command: `npm start`.
 The server runs at localhost:3001

 * Run the client.
 Run the command in a new terminal tab: `npm start`.
-Open URL localhost:3000 in two tabs, create 2 users join same chat room and test
+Open URL localhost:3000 in two tabs, create 2 users join same chat room and test.
+The UI might be a bit buggy because the user suddenly gets disonnected from the socketio server, just refresh and it should start working again.
+Since this is for demo purposes, I'm not going deep into the JS aspect of the workflow.

 * Test away